 - Stay active.
 You don’t have to grind it out at the gym every day, but moving your body is good for your mind.

 - Reach out to friends.
 Build a support system and provide that same support for others.

 - Practice mindfulness.
 Focus on being present and engaged with each moment.

 - Give service.
 Look outside of yourself for others who may need your help.

-These small, everyday practices can give you a feeling of control over your mind and body, even if you’re currently struggling with your mental health.
+These small, everyday practices can give you a feeling of control over your mind and body, even if you’re currently struggling with your mental illness.

 Let Davis Behavioral Health Help

-Want to learn more about mental health or find help for yourself or someone you love?
+Want to learn more about mental illness or find help for yourself or someone you love?
 Contact Davis Behavioral Health today.
-We offer a range of services for Davis County residents of all ages, including therapy, groups and classes.
-Good mental health is important for individuals, but it also impacts families, communities and society as a whole.
+We offer a range of services for Davis County residents of all ages, including mental health services, talk therapy, groups, mental health professionals, family physicians and classes.
+Good mental illness is important for individuals, but it also impacts families, communities and society as a whole.
 Gain a better understanding of your own mental well-being and find out how you can help others who may be struggling.